 Approval of democracy

-Bahrain’s society is divided along sectarian and religious affiliation lines, a fact that has been accelerated by the government’s politically motivated marginalization of Shi’ites.
-The Sunni strata of society receive more support from authorities, while Shi’a communities and neighborhoods, predominantly inhabited by Shi’ites, rely more on informal and autonomous self-organization.
-The crackdown against the Shi’a opposition prior to the review period included the closure of civil society organizations, such as religious charities.
-Additionally, the government actively undermined the operations of at least four NGOs in the review period by vetoing the election of dozens of board members.
-As a result, existing formal and informal non-governmental social safety nets were dismantled, increasing the need for the autonomous self-organized sphere to fill the gap.
+Bahrain’s society is divided along sectarian and religious lines, a division accelerated by the government’s politically motivated marginalization of Shi’ites.
+Sunni segments of society receive more support from authorities, while Shi’a communities and neighborhoods, which are predominantly inhabited by Shi’ites, rely more on informal and autonomous self-organization.
+The crackdown against the Shi’a opposition before the review period included the closure of civil society organizations such as religious charities, and the government actively undermined the operations of at least four NGOs by vetoing the election of dozens of board members.
+As a result, existing formal and informal non-governmental social safety nets were dismantled, increasing the need for the autonomous, self-organized sphere to fill the gap.

 Social capital